 Create a Class Book of Folk Heroes

-- Cooperative groups and individuals
+Suggested Grouping: Cooperative groups and individuals

-ENCOURAGE students to think of heroes from different cultures, countries, or periods in time and recall folk tales they have read or heard about.
+Step 1: Encourage students to think of heroes from different cultures, countries, or periods in time and recall folk tales they have read or heard about.

-HAVE students research and write about one of these folk heroes.
+Step 2: Have students research and write about one of these folk heroes.
 Students may want to include illustrations to go with their writing.

-ALLOW time for students to share with the class the information they were able to learn about these folk heroes.
+Step 3: Allow time for students to share with the class the information they were able to learn about these folk heroes.

-COMBINE all research and illustrations to create a class book of folk heroes and display it in the classroom library.
+Step 4: Combine all research and illustrations to create a class book of folk heroes and display it in the classroom library.

-GRADE students on their ability to gather information, organize their writing, and include relevant details.
+Step 5: Grade students on their ability to gather information, organize their writing, and include relevant details.